Nilanshrajput/Inter-IIT-Techmeet-Vision-Challenge/README.md

 # Info
 This repository contains the implementation of U-Net: Convolutional Networks for Biomedical Image Segmentation modified for the problem of satellite image classification.

+Decent accuracy was achieved, however, diving more into data augmentation techniques is recommended for enhanced results.
+The dataset included 14 high resolution images with 7 labelled classes (labelled image was given separately).

 #Format of Code

 We are working on cleaning it up.